-- allow you to understand and evaluate current and past literature in phonology - enable you to do your own research in phonology - focus on theory comparison to better understand (a) why and how previous scholars proposed changes to phonological theory; and (b) to be better placed to propose your own!
+- allow you to understand and evaluate current and past literature in phonology - prepare you to do your own research in phonology - focus on theory comparison to better understand (a) why and how previous scholars proposed changes to phonological theory; and (b) to be better placed to propose your own!

 The two broad formalisms the course will focus on are rule-based phonology (Chomsky & Halle 1968) and constraint-based phonology (Prince & Smolensky 1993/2004).
-We will also explore probabilistic variants of these formalisms towards the end of the course.